8.5

 Deployment: Cloud Hosted

-Striven can generate a wide span of financial reports, including cash flow, balance sheets, and profit and loss statements.
-It can also generate custom reports, automate invoicing, send reminders, and manage vendor bills electronically.
-However, Striven might not be the best fit if your company needs complex tax calculations or advanced budgeting and forecasting support.
+Striven can generate a wide span of financial reports, including cash flow statements, balance sheets, and profit and loss reports.
+It can also generate custom reports, automate invoicing, send payment reminders, and manage vendor bills electronically.
+However, Striven may not be the best fit for businesses requiring complex tax calculations or advanced budgeting and forecasting capabilities, as these functions would require integration with third-party applications.

 Striven